-4.2.3.2 Environmental Awareness Events
+3.2.3.2 Environmental Awareness Events

 Fort Monroe Authority holds public events focused around water quality on an annual basis.
-During this permit year the FMA held one (1) environmental awareness event in the form a beach cleanup.
-During the event volunteers picked up trash and debris from the shorelines and property of Fort Monroe.
+During this permit year the FMA held two (2) environmental awareness events.
+During the events volunteers picked up trash and debris from the shorelines and property of Fort Monroe.
 Table 1 lists the events, number of participants, and type of activity completed.
-Beach cleanups improve water quality by limiting the amount of debris flowing into local waterways and are directly related to the high-priority issue of floatables.
-Additional planned beach cleanups and group environmental awareness events were cancelled due to COVID pandemic gathering restrictions.
+Results of the cleanup events are summarized in Appendix B. Beach cleanups improve water quality by limiting the amount of debris flowing into local waterways and are directly related to the high-priority issue of floatable waste.